 Talks arranged by the society

-The talks the Woolton Society are presenting for 2019 begin in February with an afternoon talk at St Mary's Church Hall, when Rob Kirby will speak to us about AVRO Manchester, the legend behind the Lancaster This will be at 3:00pm on Thursday 21st February.
+The talks the Woolton Society are presenting for 2020 begin in February with an afternoon talk at St Mary's Church Hall, when Anna Alexander will be in costume to speak to us about Speke Hall.
+This will be at 3:00pm on Thursday 20th February.

-We will be having a Quiz and social evening on June 19th to allow members more opportunities to interact with the society, and our traditional summer outing will be a guided walk around Liverpool led by member and Blue Badge Guide Marie Passey.
-This will be on 7th July, and there will be a charge - booking will be required.
+We will be having a Quiz and social evening on June 17th to allow members more opportunities to interact with the society, and following the talk last year, our traditional summer outing will be a trip to the Daniel Adamson steam tug.
+Further details to follow.

-The Autumn season will commence on 18th September with a talk on the The Daniel Adamson Steam tug.
+The Autumn season will commence on 16th September with a talk on the Rainhill trials by Chris Tigwell.

-The year concludes with the AGM on November 2oth at St Mary's Church Hall, which is for members only.
+The year concludes with the AGM on November 18th at St Mary's Church Hall, which is for members only.

 All talks are held in St Mary's Church Hall (Car Park entrance off Church Rd).
 This venue has full disabled access from the car park.
 Talks are free to attend, & open to non members as well as members.

 you have any suggestions for speakers, or would be willing to speak